aer0ss/aerofs/docs/engineering/design/customer-analytics.md

 **Sales queries** as outlined in the spec should require no additional event types.

+**Active Users** is a very important metric outlined in the spec.
+It requires a different method of tracking in order to get accurate counts.
+That is, we must keep track of individual users for this metric in order to prevent duplicate counting.
+This metric is considered seperately from the others.

 ####Cost Analysis
 In total, there are 12 metrics that we would like to send more frequently than once per day.
 There are also 25 metrics that will be collected once per day.
 We will use an estimate of 2000 customers